mdavids/rfc/content/draft-davids-forsalereg-11.md

 string ";ftxt=" in the content value, which may be confusing, as it does not actually represent an "ftxt=" content tag.

+6) Robustness:

 Because the format of the content part is not strictly defined in this document, processors **MAY** apply the robustness principle of being liberal in what they accept.
 This also applies to space characters (`%x20`) immediately following the version tag.
-Alternatively, parties may mutually agree on a more strictly defined proprietary format for the content value to mitigate ambiguity.
+Alternatively, parties may agree on a more strictly defined proprietary format for the content value to reduce ambiguity.

+7) Scope of application:

 Note that this mechanism relies on the domain name being resolvable in the DNS.
 This is not guaranteed, for example during a redemption period, in pending delete status [@?STD69],